ataur39n-sharif/ataur39n-sharif/README.md

 - 🌱 I’m currently learning everything
 - 🤔 I’m looking for help with a good learning environment
-- 🥅 2021 Goals: Explore more Javascript and completed minimum 10 project
+- 🥅 2022 Goals: Explore more Javascript and TypeScript
 - 💬 Ask me about what you want to know
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ataur39n/), and other social media
 - ⚡ Hobby : Coding , coding ,coding ................